apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-wildfly/README.md

 ------------
 The classes from this package contains the users and groups management services implementations for JBoss Wildfly / EAP.

-There exist two Wildfly / EAP's service implementations, use any of the following ones that fits better in your environment:
+There exist two JBoss Wildfly / EAP's service implementations, use any of the following ones that fits better in your environment:

-**Wildfly / EAP provider based on property files**
+**JBoss Wildfly / EAP provider based on property files**

 This provider supports realm types based on properties files (the default ones in JBoss server), such as `application-users.properties` or `application-roles.properties`.